 Knowing how to use a dry bag is more straightforward than it used to be.
-We now have very affordable, easy-to-use and robust dry bags, which are readily available and come in a wide range of designs, weights and sizes suitable for protecting all kinds of kit that you really don’t want to get damp.
-Knowing how to use a dry bag properly can really improve your outdoors experience.
+The best dry bags are affordable, easy-to-use, robust, readily available and come in a wide range of designs, weights and sizes.

 Modern materials and innovative features have raised the dry bag game to the point where they are some of the simplest and most useful bits of equipment used by campers, backpackers, cyclists, canoeists and kayakers, bringing value and versatility that’s worth far more than their weight and cost.

-Most people with experience of the outdoors – that’s anyone who’s ever been caught out in a few hours of heavy rain with a night sleeping out to look forward to – would surely consider them among the hiking essentials, maybe just as important as the best waterproof jackets.
+Most people with experience of the outdoors – that’s anyone who’s ever been caught out in a few hours of heavy rain with a night sleeping out to look forward to – would surely consider them among the hiking essentials.

 So before you take on the elements, here's how to use a dry bag...